Skip to content

 Input Schema

-The exact JSON schema required to execute the model.
-This tells you what fields to provide, their types, and any validation rules:
+Official models are generator-backed: they build the optimization model from your data.
+The input schema tells you what fields you can provide, their types, and any validation rules:

 {